 - Name and contact information for the organizer of the event

 - Quote from organizer about anything that stands out about the event: What makes it unique?
 How many years has it been held?
 Why will people want to attend?

 - Ticket information

 Press releases will not be issued for every event, but we can get the word out through a number of other channels (like social media).
-University communications will have the final say on what we publicize and where.
+Marketing & communications will have the final say on what we publicize and where.
 If you're interested in a more comprehensive marketing strategy, take advantage of our marketing advising service.

 On the day a press release is issued and a few days after, faculty and staff should be available to answer a reporter's questions as quickly as possible.
 With short deadlines, a reporter may drop a story if they cannot reach you.
 Our office can provide media protocol training to prepare you for these conversations.